Charlotte Brewer prosecutes and defends in a wide range of criminal matters including sexual offences, fraud, drugs supply and homicide.

-Charlotte is experienced in Judicial Review proceedings and Public Inquiries.
-She is currently instructed as junior counsel to the Undercover Policing Inquiry.
+Charlotte is experienced in public law matters including Judicial Review proceedings and particularly sensitive cases involving issues of national security.
+She has experience in the field of Public Inquiries, having previously served as junior counsel to the Undercover Policing Inquiry.

 Prior to commencing her career at the Bar, Charlotte worked for a busy criminal law firm where she acted on behalf of one of the defendants in the 9 handed Oxford sex exploitation trial, ‘Operation Bullfinch’, heard at the Old Bailey.

 Charlotte is public access qualified and is therefore able to accept instructions directly from members of the public.